cvc5/ethos/user_manual.md

 ```

 In this variant, both `xs` and `x` were marked with `:list`.
-The Ethos will reject this definition since it implies that a computational operator appears in a pattern for matching.
+Ethos will reject this definition since it implies that a computational operator appears in a pattern for matching.
 In particular, the term `(or x xs)` is equivalent to `(eo::list_concat or x xs)` after desugaring.
 Thus, the third case of the program, `(contains (eo::list_concat or x xs) l)`, is not a legal pattern.